 A report published in Frontiers in Cellular Neuroscience showed that by reducing inflammation, increasing nutrient absorption, helping with neurotransmitter production and balancing hormones, probiotic foods have been found to improve cognitive health and offer protection from diseases like Alzheimer’s and dementia.
 (7) Probiotics alter inflammatory cytokine profiles and down-regulate proinflammatory cascades that can damage the brain, nerves and blood vessels.

 Making Traditional Amasai

-Although the benefits of amasai are becoming more known, it’s still hard to find it in many grocery stores (if you live in places like Australia or New Zealand, it might be possible to find amasai by the brand Dougasdale).
+Although the benefits of amasai are becoming more known, it’s still hard to find it in many grocery stores.
 Therefore, the more practical way to consume amasai regularly would be to make it yourself at home.